jasumonga17/Azure-Data-Engineering-Project/README.md

 # Azure-Data-Engineering-Project

-### Process:
+### Process

-•	Developed end-to-end data pipeline on Azure, extracting GitHub data to Azure Lake Storage, transforming it using Azure Databricks, and loading it into Azure Synapse Analytics.
+•	Developed end-to-end data pipeline on Azure, extracting GitHub data to Gen Data Lake Storage, transforming it using Azure Databricks, and loading it into Azure Synapse Analytics.

 •	Led design and implementation of scalable data processing solution on Azure, utilizing Azure Blob Storage, Azure Databricks, and Azure Synapse Analytics for efficient data handling and analytics.